vitalyavolyn/homepage/index.md

 ## :sparkles: what do i do?

-in past, i've made some VK mini-apps, chat-bots and open-source projects.
+i've made some VK mini-apps, chat-bots and open-source projects.

 a list of some of my active projects: